Ditectrev/Amazon-Web-Services-AWS-Certified-Cloud-Practitioner-CLF-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### One of the most important AWS best-practices to follow is the cloud architecture principle of elasticity.
-How does this principle improve your architecture’s design?
+How does this principle improve your architecture's design?

 - [ ] By automatically scaling your on-premises resources based on changes in demand.
 - [ ] By automatically scaling your AWS resources using an Elastic Load Balancer.